tysonmote/wikirace/README.md

 ## Building

 wikirace has no external dependencies.
-Just build with `go build`
+Just fetch and build with: `go get github.com/tysontate/wikirace`

 ## Running